Teaching Achievements and Activities

 • Endowments (“in perpetuity”):

-• The Karen D. Horobin Memorial Scholarship in Child Development Community Service, College of Education, CSU Sacramento, 2019; both undergraduates and graduates; two $2500 awards annually; 10 recipients to date: Tia Carter and Carino Riso, 2019; Sajdah Abdul-Haqq and Katrina Taylor, 2020; Jocelyn Esperanza Herndandez and Karen J. Pulido Maciel, 2021; Ashley Brounstein and Kaja L Knapp, 2022; Vahideh Allahyari and Patrina Eichman, 2023.
+• The Karen D. Horobin Memorial Scholarship in Child Development Community Service, College of Education, CSU Sacramento, 2019; both undergraduates and graduates; two $2500 awards annually; 12 recipients to date: Tia Carter and Carino Riso, 2019; Sajdah Abdul-Haqq and Katrina Taylor, 2020; Jocelyn Esperanza Herndandez and Karen J. Pulido Maciel, 2021; Ashley Brounstein and Kaja L Knapp, 2022; Vahideh Allahyari and Patrina Eichman, 2023; Sharnell Martin and Lizbeth Villareal, 2024.
 For more information, go here.

-• The Dean Keith Simonton Prize for Creativity in Undergraduate Research, UC Davis, 2021; 2 or more $1000 stipends annually for continuing students; 8 recipients to date: Michaela Reilly (Political Science, 2021); Katie Smith (Neurobiology, Physiology and Behavior, 2021); Samuel Carter (Neurobiology, Physiology, and Behavior, 2022); Lynnette Hersh (Psychology, 2022); Alyse Lodigiani (Cognitive Science, 2022); Joseph Morrison (Biomedical Engineering, 2022); Alicia Dye (Cognitive Science/Neuroscience Emphasis, 2023); Peter Reifenstein (Biochemistry and Molecular Biology, 2023).
+• The Dean Keith Simonton Prize for Creativity in Undergraduate Research, UC Davis, 2021; 2 or more $1000 stipends annually for continuing students; 8 recipients to date: Michaela Reilly (Political Science, 2021); Katie Smith (Neurobiology, Physiology and Behavior, 2021); Samuel Carter (Neurobiology, Physiology, and Behavior, 2022); Lynnette Hersh (Psychology, 2022); Alyse Lodigiani (Cognitive Science, 2022); Joseph Morrison (Biomedical Engineering, 2022); Alicia Dye (Cognitive Science/Neuroscience Emphasis, 2023); Peter Reifenstein (Biochemistry and Molecular Biology, 2023); Shreya Chandra (Engineering, 2024); Jennifer Phelan (Neurobiology, Physiology, and Behavior, 2024); Madeline Rose (Cognitive Science, 2024).
 For more information, go here.

-• The Karen D. Horobin Graduate Research Support Award, Psychology Department, UC Davis, 2021: one $2000 annual award; 1 recipient to date: Diego Placido (Developmental, 2022).
+• The Karen D. Horobin Graduate Research Support Award, Psychology Department, UC Davis, 2021: one $2000 annual award; 2 recipients to date: Diego Placido (Developmental, 2022); Anna Parenteau (Developmental, 2024).
 For more information, go here.

 • The Dean Keith Simonton ’70 Endowed Innovation Fund in Psychology, Occidental College, 2022; approximately $5,000 annually to provide the Psychology Department “with the increased, flexible funding necessary to meaningfully move the department forward in a way that directly benefits students.”